Indoor Air Quality Testing

 A solution to the issue is to identify, quantify and remediate contaminant sources by undertaking Indoor Air Quality Testing.
 This work should be carried out by a suitably qualified Air Quality Consultant with the relevant expertise and technical knowledge.

 An Indoor Air Quality Assessment is likely to include an initial in-depth phone consultation.
-We will then follow up with a site visit to identify potential contaminant sources and, potentially, monitor internal conditions.
+We will then follow up with a site visit to identify potential contaminant sources and, potentially, Indoor Air Quality Testing.
 Finally, a bespoke report will present the assessment results to allow comprehension by both technical and non-technical stakeholders.
-Recommendations for reducing exposure would be provided should unacceptable levels be identified within the property or workplace.
+Recommendations for reducing exposure would be provided should unacceptable levels be identified within the internal environment.

 Specific testing can also be provided to satisfy the BREEAM requirements.
 Please see out dedicated service page for more information or a case study of a successfully completed project in Manchester.